BenjaminNechicattu/GolangTutorials/README.md

 # Recursion
 Recursion is the process of repeating items in a self-similar way.
 The same concept applies in programming languages as well.
 If a program allows to call a function inside the same function, then it is called a recursive function call.
 `recursion.go`

+# Closure
+Go supports anonymous functions, which can form closures.
+Anonymous functions are useful when you want to define a function inline without having to name it.